Westcot rises…

 Though competitors big and small had sprung up, their wildest aspirations were to borrow Disney’s customers for a day or two.
 And to that point, Disney made intentional moves throughout the ’90s to ensure that their “walled garden” remained guests’ only stop – like the Magical Express (stay here and you don’t need to rent a car!), the Disney Dining Plan (eat here and food is free!), and even FastPass (play here and you won’t wait!).

 But Disneyland is not Disney World.
 And more to the point, California is not Florida.
 From its 1955 opening to the mid-’90s, most visitors to Disneyland came from within 100 miles of the park (which is why Disney historian Jim Hill calls Disneyland “the world’s most popular regional theme park”).
-The park’s heavily local (and heavily vocal) audience mostly made of multi-generational families who’d passed Disneyland down like an heirloom.
+The park’s heavily local (and heavily vocal) audience was mostly made of multi-generational families who’d passed Disneyland down like an heirloom.
 For Disneyland to become a destination for visitors from around the country and globe, it needed more than just a second theme park; it needed to compete with… well… the rest of California.
 Beaches!
 Redwood forests!
 Hollywood studios!
 Lush mountains!
 Verdant valleys!
 Beautiful deserts!
 Coastal highways!
 San Francisco!
-How could Disney’s designers possibly convince guests to stay at the suburban Disneyland Resort instead of seeing the rest of California?!
+How could Disney’s designers possibly convince guests to stay multiple days at the suburban Disneyland Resort when the rest of the Golden State was calling?

 Eureka!
 Imagineer Barry Braverman recalled in The Imagineering Story, “I was not the only one, but I did pitch the idea of a park themed around California, because I thought that would be a cool thing to do.
 I figured the California theme – with Hollywood and the beach and the farming and the great wilderness of the High Sierras – would give us a lot to work with, a lot of places to put things.
 Because we knew we weren’t going to be able to invent every ride out of whole cloth.”